-Overall accuracy = Σ diagonal value /N (1)
+Overall accuracy = $\Sigma$ diagonal value /N (1)

 The accuracy is similarly evaluated for each individual land use class.
 There are two approaches for estimating the accuracy of different land use classes - one is User's Accuracy (UA) and the other is Producer's Accuracy (PA).
 UA measures the error of the commission and indicates the probability of a site classified in a category that is actually available in that category.
 User accuracy is calculated by dividing the number of correct classifications by the total number of classifications in a category.
 However, the manufacturer's accuracy measures the error of omission.
-It is calculated by dividing the number of matched sites by the total number of sites multiplied by the matched data.
+It is calculated by dividing the number of sites multiplied by the matched data.
 It measures the percentage of each land use that has been accurately classified.
 The p-omission error refers to the proportion of landmarks that are not classified in the referenced map.
 Both PA and UA are obtained using the following formulas.

-Omission Error = (\Sigma off Diagonal element of column / Column total) \times 100 (2) Producer's Accuracy (%) = (Diagnal value of column/Column total) \times 100 (3) Commission Error = (Σ off Diagonal element of row/Column total) \times 100 (4)
+Omission Error = ( $\Sigma$ off Diagonal element of column / Column total) × 100(2)Producer's Accuracy (%) = (Diagnal value of column/Column total) × 100(3)Commission Error = ( $\Sigma$ off Diagonal element of row/Column total) × 100(4)

-User's Accuracy = (Diagnal value of row/Row total) × 100
+User's Accuracy = (Diagnal value of row/Row total) $\times$ 100